Watch the webinar now:

 What is a consignment warehouse?

-A consignment warehouse is a special form of warehousing in which a supplier stores goods in stock at the customer's premises without ownership being transferred to the customer immediately.
+A consignment warehouse is a special form of warehousing in which supplier management stores goods in stock at the customer's premises without ownership being transferred to the customer immediately.
 Ownership is only transferred from the supplier to the customer when the goods are removed from the warehouse.
-This model enables the customer to access the required materials at any time without having to finance large inventories, while the supplier builds up long-term customer loyalty.
+This model enables the customer to access required materials at any time without having to finance large inventory management costs, while the supplier builds up long-term customer loyalty.

 Core elements of the consignment warehouse